nextflow-io/faq/README.md

 This code generates a dataflow value (or singleton).
 This type of channels can be used as many times as needed, because it always returns the same value without removing it.
 That is way with this command the process will be run as many time as bed files inside the bed_collection channel.

+### 9. How do I collect the actual filenames from files that result from processes?

+Consider an example with the popular transcript assembly tool cufflink and cuffmerge.
+Cuffmerge takes as input a file containing the path and files names of GTF file output by the individual cufflinks executions.

+We can collect the files or files names using the `collectFile` operator as shown below:

+    process cufflinks {

+        input:
+        file annotationFile
+        set val(name), file(STAR_alignment) from STARmappedReads

+        output:
+        set val(name), file("CUFF_${name}") into cufflinksTranscripts

+        script:
+        """
+        mkdir CUFF_${name}
+        cufflinks -g ${annotationFile} \
+                  -o CUFF_${name} \
+                  ${STAR_alignment}/${name}Aligned.sortedByCoord.out.bam
+        """
+    }

+    cufflinksTranscripts
+        .collectFile () { file ->  ['gtf_filenames.txt', file.name + '\n' ] }
+        .set { GTFfilenames }

+    process cuffmerge {

+        input:
+        file annotationFile
+        file genomeFile
+        file gtf_filenames from GTFfilenames
+        file cufflinksTranscript from cufflinksTranscripts.toList()

+        output:
+        file "CUFFMERGE" into cuffmergeTranscripts

+        script:
+        // Cuffmerge
+        """
+            mkdir CUFFMERGE
+            cuffmerge -o CUFFMERGE \
+                      -g ${annotationFile}
+                      -s ${genomeFile}
+                      ${gtf_filenames}
+        """
+    }

+Here the process `cufflinks` will run for each sample from our `STARmappedReads` channel.

+We then peform the `collectFile` operator on the channel `cufflinksTranscripts`.

+For each file in the channel, we add the file name plus a new line to the file 'gtf_filenames.txt' as text.
+This txt file is then set to a new channel `GTFfilenames`

+In cuffmerge, we now have as input the aforementioned text file PLUS the actual GTF files themselves.
+This ensures they are accessible from the work directory.